timescale/docs/timescaledb/tutorials/analyze-bitcoin-blockchain/analyze-blockchain.md

    schedule_interval => INTERVAL '1 hour');
 ```

-In each continuous aggregate definition the `time_bucket()` function controls
+In each continuous aggregate definition, the `time_bucket()` function controls
 how large the time buckets are.
-Above are examples that create 1-day time
+The examples all use 1-hour time
 buckets.

 ## Generate insights with SQL
-In this section, you see a list of questions related to blockchain
+Here are some questions you might ask about blockchain
 transactions, blocks, and miner revenue.
-Each question is accompanied by a
+For each question,
-relevant SQL query and a chart that answers the question with a brief
+you get a relevant SQL query and a chart that answers the question.
-explanation.

 **Questions**
 * Is there any connection between the number of transactions and the transaction fees?